Updated May 29, 2023

-There are some tasks in Excel that we do on a daily basis.
-It could be our routine tasks which may include, writing some specific formulas, copying and pasting some data or updating some columns or writing a text several times at different locations in a sheet.
-To avoid this repetition of tasks and save time we can use Macros in Excel.
-Macros are the tool that automates the tasks and saves time and reduces errors.
-A Macro is a program that copies keystrokes or mouse actions that are repeated and are common in the sheet.
+There are some tasks in Excel that we do daily.
+It could be our routine tasks that may include writing specific formulas, copying and pasting data, updating some columns, or writing a text several times at different locations in a sheet.
+To avoid this repetition of tasks and save time, we can use Macros in Excel.
+Macros are the tool that automates tasks, saves time, and reduces errors.
+A Macro program copies keystrokes or mouse actions repeated and common in the sheet.
 In this article, we will learn about Examples of Excel Macro.

-In short, Excel Macros refers to the programming language in VBA.
+In short, Excel Macro refers to the programming language in VBA.
 Macros are short programs written in VBA.
-We can record/write macros in VBA and can run a macro by clicking the Macros command on the Developer tab on the ribbon.
 Macros are written to automate tasks and save time and assure efficiency.
+We can record/write macros in VBA and run a macro by clicking the Macros command on the Developer tab on the ribbon.
+In this article, we have shown some Examples of Excel Macro.

 Methods to Use Macros in Excel

-Below we will discuss the different methods to use Macros in excel.
+Below we will discuss the different methods of using Macros in Excel.

 Method 1 – Enabling Macros in Excel